Skip to content

 <vault>/atlas/memory/functions/schedule.md

 Atlas checks this file periodically and runs any tasks whose scheduled time has arrived.
-Each task specifies what to do and when to do it using a cron expression.
+Each task specifies a prompt and a cron expression for when to run it.

 • Morning briefings (“Check my calendar and tasks, give me a summary of today”)

-• Daily standup prep (“Summarize what I worked on yesterday”)
+• Daily standup prep (“Summarize what I worked on yesterday based on my daily notes”)

-• Weekly reviews (“What did I accomplish this week?”)
+• Weekly reviews (“What did I accomplish this week?
+Write a summary in my weekly review note”)

 Cron expressions define when a task runs using 5 space-separated fields: